mulesoft-assets/template-wday2sap-worker-aggregation/README.md

 The Workday connector currently does not support autopaging functionality out of the box so number of processed objects are limited to the connector's single page size.

 # Run it! <a name="runit"/>
-Simple steps to get Workday to SAP Worker Aggregation running.
+Simple steps to get Workday and SAP Worker Aggregation running.

 ## Running on premise <a name="runonopremise"/>